 Storage for your toothbrush should have some ventilation, especially if you're packing it while it is still damp.
 A toothbrush sealed in a bag will take longer to dry, giving more time for moisture-loving bacteria to grow.

-The bulk of a full tube of toothpaste and toothbrush might mean you stash your bag in one of your larger suitcases, instead of somewhere where it will be easily accessed while you are traveling.
-If you are traveling by plane, the liquid and gel restrictions on flights can keep you from bringing your tube of toothpaste in your carry-on bag, which will prevent you from properly cleaning your teeth after any in-flight meals.
+The bulk of a full tube of toothpaste and toothbrush might mean you stash your bag in one of your larger suitcases, instead of somewhere where it will be easily accessed while you are travelling.
+If you are travelling by plane, the liquid and gel restrictions on flights can keep you from bringing your tube of toothpaste in your carry-on bag, which will prevent you from properly cleaning your teeth after any in-flight meals.